What does renters insurance cover

 If you live with a roommate, your renters insurance policy won’t cover their belongings.
 To make sure their stuff is covered too, you should have two separate renters insurance policies or one policy with both of your names on it.

-Liability and Medical Coverage
+Liability and medical coverage

 Other than protecting your belongings, renters insurance can also cover you if someone gets hurt and you’re found responsible.
 For example, if a guest at your home accidentally trips and falls, and then files a lawsuit against you, renters insurance can help pay for your guest’s medical expenses, as well as your defense and court costs.